David Bowen BSc Hons

 Used deep TM1 knowledge to understand how to extract content from one running database and move it to another running database.

-Thriving with the tools we all love such as Jenkins, JUnit, Java, Eclipse and of course, agile teams.
+Thrived with the tools we all loved such as Jenkins, JUnit, Java, Eclipse and of course, agile teams.

-World-class, enterprise level solution competently delivering automation, accessibility, globalization, time zones, unicode, multi-threading and graceful error handling.
+Delivered world-class, enterprise-level solutions with automation, accessibility, globalisation, time zones, Unicode, multi-threading and graceful error handling.

-This involved working with the TM1 team to develop a REST API to describe TM1 objects (and extending the JSON locally where the API fell short).
-I needed a wide-ranging knowledge of TM1 to include the range of objects it works with to ensure we moved as much of the content as we could.
+Worked with the TM1 team to develop a REST API to describe TM1 objects (and extended the JSON locally where the API fell short).
+Needed a wide-ranging knowledge of TM1 to include the range of objects it works with to ensure we moved as much of the content as we could.

 The technical difficulties of carefully integrating changes into the target system meant that my approach of using test-driven development really paid off.
-I developed considerable skill in JUnit, for example using parameterized tests generated from permutations, combinations, test files or test case lists.
+Developed considerable skill in JUnit, for example using parameterised tests generated from permutations, combinations, test files or test case lists.

 2008 - 2010